 In our school we provide these values in the following ways:

 Our children have the opportunity to have their voice heard through our School Council.
 Elections are undertaken and children vote for their peers.
-'Playground HEROs' assume responsibility for the behaviour of children at break and lunchtime.
+'OPAL officers' assume responsibility for the behaviour of children at break and lunchtime.

 The Rule of Law